GeetikaSh/Data-Science-Interview-Practice/Evaluating Model Performance.md

 ---
 ## Classification Metrics

-Classification metrics are generally used for discrete values a model might produce when it has finished classifying all the given data.
-In order to clearly display the raw data needed to calculate desired classification metrics, a confusion matrix for a model can be created.
+Ckassification metrics are generally used for discrete values of a model might produce when done classifying all the given data.
+In order to understand how well the model has classified it's target value, we observe the **confision matrix**.

 ## 1. **Confusion Matrix**
 ![](https://github.com/user-attachments/assets/73bdfccd-2a0a-46f1-a3e9-c3c99706d90d)

+_This matrix makes clear not only how often the model predictions were correct, but also in which ways it was correct or incorrect.
+These variables are listed in formulas as TN (true negative), FP (false positive), etc.

+These are some of the most commonly useful classification metrics that can be calculated from the data contained in a confusion matrix.

+Accuracy - percentage of the total variables that were correctly classified.
+Use the formula Accuracy = (TP+TN) / (TP+TN+FP+FN)
+False positive rate - how often the model predicts a positive for a value that is actually negative.
+Use the formula False Positive Rate = FP / (FP+TN)
+Precision - percentage of positive cases that were true positives as opposed to false positives.
+Use the formula Precision = TP / (TP+FP)
+Recall - percentage of actual positive cases that were predicted as positives, as opposed to those classified as false negatives.
+Use the formula Recall = TP/(TP+FN)
+Logarithmic loss - measure of how many total errors a model has.
+The closer to zero, the more correct predictions a model makes in classifications.
+Area under curve - method of visualizing true and false positive rates against each other. _

 A confusion matrix breaks down the classification results:
 - **True Positives (TP)**: Correctly predicted positive cases.